Top things to do in Florence, Italy

 Honorable Mentions

 Next time, we want to go visit the Santa Maria Novella Basilica.
-We just didn’t have enough time this trip but the frescos and art are supposed to be amazing.
+We just didn’t have enough time this trip, but the frescos and art are supposed to be amazing.

 We also skipped the Pitti Palace and Gardens this trip due to time.
-The Palazzo Pitti is home to several museums including the Gallery of Modern art, the silver museum, the porcelain museum, a costume gallery and a carriage museum, just to name a few.
+The Palazzo Pitti is home to several museums, including the Gallery of Modern Art, the silver museum, the porcelain museum, a costume gallery, and a carriage museum, just to name a few.
 The palace was home to the Medici family in 1550, great influencers of the Renaissance movement.

 We did A LOT in Florence–more than we normally would do in such a short amount of time.
 Next time, we will probably spend more time trying to find those hidden gems on back streets and out of the tourist areas that we visited this time.
 It takes more than 5 days to really appreciate a city like Florence.